Characterizations of certain matroids by maximizing valuative invariants: Spikes

-Since $L$ was an arbitrary large line, the argument above shows that any two large lines of $M$ are coplanar.
-That implies that all large lines $L'\ne L$ contain the same point of $L$ since two large lines $L'$ and $L''$ intersect in some point, which is therefore in the planes $L\cup L'$ and $L\cup L''$ and so in their intersection, $L$.
-It follows that if $M$ has $s$ large lines, then $M$ is an $(r,s,t+1)$-spike.
+Since $L$ is any large line, the argument above shows that any two large lines of $M$ are coplanar.
+All large lines $L'\ne L$ contain the same point of $L$ since two such large lines $L'$ and $L''$ intersect in some point, which is therefore in the planes $L\cup L'$ and $L\cup L''$ and so in their intersection, $L$.
+Thus, if $M$ has $s$ large lines, then $M$ is an $(r,s,t+1)$-spike.

 The free $(r,s,t+1)$-spike is extremal since, among $(r,s,t+1)$-spikes, it is the only one that minimizes the number of $r$-circuits.
 The binary $r$-spike is extremal since, among $r$-spikes, it is the only one that maximizes the number of circuit-hyperplanes.
 Finally, the $(r,r-1,t+1)$-spike is extremal since it is the only spike with its parameters. \end{proof}